ShamimIslam/iotapp-template-digital-read/README.md

     gpio = opt.altGpio ? gpio : 7 ;         // use alternate pin?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this case, header "pin 7" will be initialied as the digital input.
+In the example shown above, header "pin 7" will be used for the digital input.

 **IMPORTANT:** the pin that is configured by the sample is a function of the
 detected board.
 You **must** inspect the code to determine which pin is being